+Address: J. Aron & Company Facsimle No.: (212) 344-3457

+85 Broad Street Telephone No.: (212) 902-8986

+New York,.
+New York 10004

+A copy of notice sent to Counterparty Group pursuant to Section 2 or Section 6 must also be sent to J. Aron & Company, Attn: Steven Bunkin at 32 Old Slip, 29th floor, New York, N.Y.
+10005, Tel: (212) 902-0952, Fax: (212) 428-3675

 Any notice or other communication in respect of this Agreement given in any manner herein permitted to the address or number or in accordance with the electronic messaging system details above provided will be deemed effective as follows: (i) if in writing and delivered in person or by courier, on the date it is delivered; (ii) if sent by facsimile transmission, on the date that transmission is received by a responsible employee of the recipient in legible form; (iii) if sent by certified or registered mail (airmail, if overseas) or the equivalent (return receipt requested), on the date that mail is delivered or its delivery is attempted; (iv) if sent by electronic messaging system, on the date that electronic message is received; in each case unless the date of that delivery (or attempted delivery) or that receipt, as applicable, is not a Business Day, or that communication is delivered (or attempted) or received, as applicable, after the close of business of recipient on a Business Day, in which case that communication shall be deemed given and effective on the first following day that is a Business Day.
 Any Party may by notice to the others change the address, facsimile number, or electronic messaging system details at which notices or other communications are to be given to it.

-13. Conflicts and Inconsistencies; Confidentiality.
+12. Conflicts and Inconsistencies; Confidentiality.
 In the event of any conflict or inconsistency between any provision of this Agreement and any provision of any Underlying Master Agreement or any Transaction thereunder concerning the matters set forth in this Agreement, the provision of this Agreement shall govern and supercede the provision of the Underlying Master Agreement or any Transaction thereunder.
-The contents of this Agreement, the Underlying Master Agreements and all Transactions thereunder, all other documents relating thereto and any information pertaining thereto made available by one Group or its Guarantor to the other Group or its Guarantor is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by any Party), except for such information (a) as may become generally available to the public, (b) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (c) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing Group or its Guarantor in making such disclosure, or (d) as may be furnished to the disclosing Group’s Affiliates, and to each of such person’s auditors, attorneys, advisors, lenders, or prospective purchasers which are required to keep the information that is disclosed in confidence.
+The contents of this Agreement, the Underlying Master Agreements and all Transactions thereunder, all other documents relating thereto and any information pertaining thereto made available by one Group or its Guarantor to the other Group or its Guarantor is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by any Party), except for such information (a) as may become generally available to the public, (b) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation or regulatory request, ruling, or accounting disclosure rule or standard, (c) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing Group or its Guarantor in making such disclosure, or (d) as may be furnished to the disclosing Group’s Affiliates, and to each of such person’s auditors, attorneys, advisors, lenders, or prospective purchasers which are required to keep the information that is disclosed in confidence.